 - If you’re nervous about pick-pocketing in the city, definitely opt for an anti-theft purse.
 I love my Travelon cross-body bag and take it everywhere I travel!

-San Diego is probably now one of my favorite cities to visit in the US.
+San Diego is probably now one of my favorite cities to visit in the US whether for a domestic honeymoon or couples getaway!
 From beaches to amazing street tacos, and even wonderful gardens, this place is a great introduction to the diverse and wonderful state of California.
 It certainly is worth spending a few days exploring, but if you only have a short amount of time, this itinerary will help you see the best of San Diego.